 Aged for nine months in French (88%) and American (12%) oak, then bottled in July 2012.

-At our Annual Vertical Tasting in March 2017, we tasted the 2011 and here are our notes: Tropical fruit, peach and lemon cream aromas.
-Soft, supple entry with citrus and creamy notes on the mid-palate and sweet vanilla notes at the end.
+At our Annual Vertical Tasting in February 2018, we tasted the 2011 and here are our notes: Green apple, pink grapefruit and lemon cream aromas.
+Soft, supple entry with bright citrus, flinty and brioche notes in the mid-palate.
+Sweet vanilla finish.